-To grow your ecommerce business you have a responsibility beyond just selling products.
+To grow your brand less ordinary you have a responsibility beyond just selling products.

 When you understand that your market isn’t ‘everyone’ you grasp the importance of your role as an educator.